Unit 5: Telemedicine Services

 Highmark is committed to expanding access to quality care for our members and providing new options for more timely and convenient access to meet their needs.
 In our efforts to expand services and coverage to more members, we are providing telemedicine coverage options through:

-• A telemedicine service benefit that provides coverage for services provided by our approved telemedicine vendors via real-time interactive audio and video telecommunications technology.
-These vendors provide 24/7 access to a national network of board-certified physicians.
+• Well360 Virtual Health offers services provided by our approved telemedicine vendors via real-time interactive audio and video telecommunications technology.
+These vendors provide access to a national network of board-certified physicians.

-• Benefit enhancements that provide coverage for “virtual visits” with our members’ trusted primary care providers and specialists using telecommunications technology.
+• Benefit enhancements that provide coverage for “virtual visits” with our members’ trusted network providers using telecommunications technology.

 For information on billing and reimbursement for commercial and Medicare Advantage products, please see:

-Highmark Reimbursement Policy Bulletin RP-046: Telemedicine and Telehealth Services.
+Highmark Reimbursement Policy RP-046: Telemedicine and Telehealth Services.

 This policy includes complete guidelines for both professional and facility billing requirements for reimbursement, including the use of Place of Service code 02 or code 10 on all professional telehealth claims and the modifiers needed for both professional and facility claims.